About

 A certain number of the remaining qualified applicants are placed on waiting lists (usually approximately 20 applicants), and are also informed of their status by email in late June.
 If an applicant declines the offer of admission, the next person on the waiting list is contacted.
 Generally, the admission process is complete by late July, but occasionally the College has accepted students from the waiting lists right up to mid-September.
 Once quotas are filled, all remaining applicants on the waiting lists are so informed by email.
 The remaining qualified applicants who are not offered admission also receive an email in late June.

 Applicants who are unsuccessful are notified as soon as possible.
-Applicants are told the reasons for their lack of success (e.g., failure to achieve the minimum admission average, incomplete transcripts, prerequisites not met and/or failure to meet the critical skills performance standard) but individual results on the Test of Critical Skills or the Personal Video Interview, and subsequent Admission Scores are not released.
+Applicants are told the reasons for their lack of success (e.g., failure to achieve the minimum admission average, incomplete transcripts, prerequisites not met and/or failure to meet the critical skills performance standard) but individual results on the Test of Critical Skills or the Personal Video Interview, and subsequent admission scores are not released.

 If you have completed the prerequisites for Pharmacy and/or Nutrition, you should choose an alternate degree program (e.g., B.Sc., B.A.) and take courses which will lead toward that degree.
 There is no guarantee that your application to Pharmacy or Nutrition will be successful on subsequent application(s) - we expect that competition for available entry positions will remain high.
 Therefore, you should NOT take courses at random, and you should not take courses that are included in our degree programs unless they are also needed for your alternate degree.
-To determine what courses you need to take to complete another degree, you should consult the appropriate College or Department offices.
+To determine what courses you need to take to complete another degree, you should consult the appropriate college or department offices.

 If you wish to continue at the university and wish to improve your academic average, you would be well advised to take courses in which you can do well.
-You should also think about developing or improving your skills in reading, writing and critical thinking, and to investigate the Pharmacy or Nutrition profession.
+You should also think about developing or improving your skills in reading, writing and critical thinking, and to investigate the Pharmacy profession.
 No preference is given to applicants who have completed several years of study or to those who may already completed a degree(s).
 Each year you apply you are competing with new applicants and are ranked relative to the performance of the others.

 It is not possible to get into Pharmacy by being admitted to Nutrition and then transferring to Pharmacy after one year (or vice versa).